simphotonics/directed_graph/README.md

 - **In-degree** of a vertex: Number of edges ending at this vertex.
 For example, vertex H has in-degree 3.
 - **Out-degree** of a vertex: Number of edges starting at this vertex.
 For example, vertex F has out-degree 1.
 - **Source**: A vertex with in-degree zero is called (local) source.
 Vertices A and D in the graph above are local sources.
-- **Edge**: An ordered pair of vertices (vertex-1, vertex-2).
-The edge (vertex-1, vertex-2) starts at vertex-1 and ends at vertex-2.
+- **Edge**: An ordered pair of connected vertices.
+For example, the edge (A, C) starts at A and ends at C.
 - **Path**: A directed path is an ordered list of at least two connected vertices.
-The path (vertex-i, vertex-j, ..., vertex-n) starts at vertex-i and ends at vertex-n.
+The path (A, E, G) starts at A and ends at G.
 - **Cycle**: A path that starts and ends at the same vertex.
 For example, a self-loop is a cycle.
 The dashed edges in the figure complete a cycle.
 - **DAG**: An acronym for **Directed Acyclic Graph**, a directed graph without cycles.
 - **Topological ordering**: An ordered list of all vertices in a graph such that vertex1 occurs before vertex2 if there is an edge pointing from vertex1 to vertex2.
 A topological ordering of the graph above is: [A, D, B, C, E, K, F, G, H, I, L].
 Hereby, we have disregarded dashed edges as a cyclic graph does not have a topological ordering.

+**Note**: In the context of this package the definition of *edge* might be more lax compared to a rigorous mathematical definition.
+For example, there is nothing preventing the insertion of multiple edges between two vertices.
+Internally, edges are stored in a structure of type `Map<Vertex<T>, List<Vertex<T>>>`.
+However, this does not affect the algorithms calculating a topological ordering of vertices.

 ## Usage